MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 	These extension methods will come in handy when you add code to interact with the Android emulator in the next exercise.

-Xamarin Workbooks like this one are great for creating interactive documents to teach concepts and let users try out code that implements those concepts.
-As yet, however, you haven't used the Workbooks app that appeared in the Android emulator when you launched Xamarin Workbooks.
-Let's modify the app to allow users to convert earth time to Martian time.
+Xamarin Workbooks like this one are great for creating interactive documents to teach concepts and let users try out code implementing those concepts.
+Currently, however, the Android enulator still shows a blank page.
+Let's modify the workbook to use the emulator to show the current earth time and Mars time.

 <a name="Exercise3"></a>
 ## Exercise 3: Build a UI for the workbook and use the Xamarin UI Inspector ##

-As you build a workbook, you can include code that creates a user interface from Xamarin Forms controls and displays them in the *agent* that was started along with the workbook — in this case, the app running in the Android emulator.
+As you build a workbook, you can write code that creates a user interface from Xamarin Forms controls and displays them in the agent that was started with the workbook — in this case, the app running in the Android emulator.
 Furthermore, you can use Xamarin Workbooks' integrated UI Inspector to examine the controls that you created and adjust control properties to fine-tune the UI.

 In this exercise, you will enhance the workbook you built in Exercise 2 to show the current earth time and Mars time in the Android emulator, and learn how to use the Xamarin UI Inspector to inspect and modify control properties.